 They just released the Moto E with 4G LTE coverage.
 You can get this phone for only $129 with no contract.
 It’s a pretty powerful budget phone, one step down from the Moto G. If you have a budget and don’t need the Moto X, try out the Moto E.

-Take some time to learn more about these two phones and see if there is one that will work for you.
+Take some time to learn more about these three phones and see if there is one that will work for you.

 Republic Wireless Coverage